LivHed/joel-adrian/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.)

+**Bugs I came across while creating the site and while testing it** When testing the webiste on smaller screen sizes I discovered that half of the footer disappears underneath the edge of the screen.
+The content on the web pages also disappears underneath it.
+I tried to change the position to relative and absolute intstead of fixed to the bottom.
+But this did not work.
+**present the solution when I find it**
+(Include the fixes you came up with.)

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.